mikeizbicki/programmer-english/README.md

     > Correct: The parameter to python's `print` function can be any **arbitrary** string.

 <!--
-Non-technical jargon should never be used.

 1. Programmers avoid corporate speak.

     1. Words like
     We do not give an "ask"
     When we hear these phrases, [it's definitely an annoy](https://news.ycombinator.com/item?id=42714775#42716628).
+-->

 1. Programmers adapt technical jargon into non-technical contexts.

     1. The word orthogonal means "unrelated".

-        > My desire for pizza is orthogonal to the.
+        > My desire for pizza is orthogonal to my desire to play video games.

     1. The word *non-trivial* means very hard.

         > Raising a child is non-trivial.
--->

 Mistakes with big-Oh notation are extremely common.
 They are a sure sign that the author is an amateur and not to be taken seriously.